Congregation Ner Tamid

-Congregation Ner Tamid is a Conservative Synagogue in Rancho Palos Verdes, California.
+Congregation Ner Tamid, officially Congregation Ner Tamid of South Bay, is a Conservative Jewish congregation and synagogue, located at 5721 Crestridge Road, Rancho Palos Verdes, Los Angeles, California, in the United States.

-Currently, the clergy includes interim Rabbi Mark Hyman, Interim Cantor Ken Jaffe and Cantor Emeritus Samuel Radwine.
-Starting January 1, 2023, the clergy will transition to Rabbi Mark Hyman, Cantor Ken Jaffe, and Cantor Emeritus Samuel Radwine.
+The clergy includes Rabbi Tzvi Graetz, Cantor Ken Jaffe, and Cantor Emeritus Samuel Radwine.

-The synagogue has launched a number of programs including the Adult Education, Preschool and USY programs.
+The congregation conducts adult education, preschool and United Synagogue Youth programs.

+History

 For almost sixteen years, Congregation Ner Tamid members held services in people's homes and later in rented spaces.
 Finally, in 1977, the synagogue purchased a piece of land to build a permanent structure.
-Because Congregation Ner Tamid's building was one of the first structures to be built on the then-new Crestridge Road, the community was able to pick its own numbered address.
-The number 5721 was selected because this is the Jewish (lunar) year that corresponds to 1961 on the solar calendar, which is the year that the synagogue was founded.
-To this day, Congregation Ner Tamid's address is 5721 Crestridge Road, Rancho Palos Verdes, California.
+Congregation Ner Tamid's building was one of the first structures to be built on the then-new Crestridge Road.
+Consequently, the community was able to pick its own numbered address.
+The number 5721 was selected because this was the Jewish (lunar) year that corresponds to 1961 on the solar calendar, which is the year that the synagogue was founded.